 To successfully complete the program, a minimum 3.0 overall grade point average must be maintained throughout the program of study.
 Mercyhurst students must successfully pass all didactic and clinical components of the program, final summative evaluation and all components of the master’s portfolio.

 Mercyhurst students who are successful in the completion of all the requirements of the program of study will earn a Master of Physician Assistant Studies degree and he/she will be eligible to sit for the PANCE exam.
 This examination must be passed in order to practice in all states.

-Should you have any questions regarding this program, the admissions process, graduate financial aid or to set up a campus tour, please contact us via the information below:
+Should you have any questions regarding this program, the admissions process, graduate financial aid or to set up a campus tour, please contact us at: